iPad Asking for Passcode But I Never Set One! You Are Not Alone

 try default passcodes

 Method 2.
-Force Restart iPad
+Clear iOS System Bugs with a Force Restart

 force restart ipad

-Method 3.
+Method 4.
 Erase iPad with Recovery Mode

 If you tried and failed, another way to try to salvage your iPad is to wipe it completely using iOS Recovery mode.
 For those who do not know the passcode of their iPads and the suggested passcodes don't work, restoring the iPad will be the only option.
 Ideally, you have a backup available on iCloud or iTunes.

-It's also worth mentioning that if you didn't backup before, you do indeed lose everything on your iPad.
+It's also worth mentioning that if you didn't back up before, you do indeed lose everything on your iPad.
 But if you still want to try, follow the steps below:

-Step 1.
+• Step 1.
 Check if your iPad has enough charge.
 If not, recharge it.

-Step 2.
+• Step 2.
 Connect your iPad to your computer.

-Step 3.
+• Step 3.
 On a Mac with macOS Catalina or later, you need to use Finder.
 On a Mac with macOS Mojave or earlier, or on a PC, open iTunes.

-Step 4.
+• Step 4.
 Remember to make your iPad stay connected and wait until the Recovery mode screen appears:

 For an iPad without a Home button: Quickly press and release the Volume button closest to the Top button.
 Quickly press and release the Volume button farthest from the Top button.
 Keep holding the Top button.